herougo/pydependency/config/README.md

   - **relative_import_map.json**: dict mapping names (you can relatively import from the repo) to a list of relative python file paths containing that importable name.

     - e.g. if `"module_not_exists": ["test.completion.usages.py"]` is in the dictionary, that means you can do `from test.completion.usages import module_not_exists`

+### Adding Code Repos

+(in the main README.md)

+### Adding Default Mappings

+- If you know what you're doing and you maintain the proper format, you can modify/add files in the `default_import_mappings` folder
+- A safer way is migrating dependencies from python files.

+### Migrating Python Files to Default Import Mappings

+1. Add a python file(s) into the `config/migrate_from` folder.
+2. (Optional) move undesired python files to the ignored folder.
+3. Run `scripts/migrate_all.py`.
+  - This will look at all python files in`config/migrate_from` (except those in the ignored folder), and generate relative and absolute mapping files in `config/default_import_mappings`.
+  - e.g. `config/migrate_from/built_in.py` will result in generating:
+    - `config/default_import_mappings/relative_built_in.tsv`
+    - `config/default_import_mappings/absolute_built_in.tsv`